 Know Your Denim Washes

 When we think of summer denim, we often think light wash.
-Light wash jeans are generally less saturated with blue dye than medium or dark wash jeans are.
+Light wash jeans are generally less saturated with blue dye than medium or plus size dark wash jeans are.
 Often lighter in weight, light wash denim is the perfect pick for a summer day.

 Looking to break up the regular denim rotation in your drawer?
 Try a light wash or white jeans.
 These picks are a great alternative to your everyday pair of jeans, and since they’re a bit harder to dress up than their darker counterparts, light wash jeans are a great option for anyone who identifies their style as casual.